mathintocode/blog/_posts/2019-04-09-Interpolation-via-cubic-spline.md

 where the right hand side is proportional to the difference of the slopes.
 By solving this system of $N$ linear equations, one finds the values of all the $K_i$ elements.

+This has been programmed using Julia 1.1.0, where the Plots and LinearAlgebra libraries have been used.

 {% highlight julia linenos %}